Islandora-Collaboration-Group/icg_csv_import/README.md

 Once an object has been successfully created, or updated, from a single line of CSV data, the module will perform the usual sequence of post-ingest actions:

 1. The _islandora_add_object_ function is invoked.
-At a miniumu, this will generate a new, or updated, DC daastream from the object's MODS datastream.
+At a minimum, this will generate a new, or updated, DC daastream from the object's MODS datastream.
 2. The module will regenerate all derivative datastreams as specified by the object's content model (CMODEL) with a call to the _islandora_run_derivatives_ function.
 3. The module invokes any *hook_create_object_post_ops* defined by the user.
 See *icg_csv_import.api.php* for details.

 ### Launching a CSV Import

-CSV import processing is driven by a set of nine (9) Drupal variables.
+CSV import processing is driven by a set of ten (10) Drupal variables.
 The variables and their default values are:

 Variable Name | Required? | Default Value |
 --------------|-----------|---------------|